Tag: Turkey

 My point: matrilineal inheritance benefits everyone without depleting a society’s wealth.
 It also protects its property from those who would wage war and monopolize industry.

 But of course, that’s why matrilineal inheritance is always the first thing to go.
-Misogyny helps the process along by misogyny, and the Judeo-Christian story of the Fall of Man justifies it in the West.
+Misogyny helps the process along, and the Judeo-Christian story of the Fall of Man justifies it in the West.
 It is entirely illegitimate, but those who benefit will never give it up without a fight.
 Still, it’s good to know that our current problem is not as complicated as the ideas that shore it up: Mothers are impoverished and subjugated while a small cadre of powerful men use their inheritance to impose misery on the human race.
 The tail is wagging the dog.

 Ideas are important.
 However, once the wealth of the land becomes vulnerable to a good argument there will be no end to good arguments.
 Change the laws first; correct the ideas at your leisure.